Ordnance sergeant: Ordnance sergeants in the Confederate Army

 The Confederate States Army authorized the rank of ordnance sergeant on 16 April 1862.
-Every regimental commanding officer was required to select one of his non-commissioned officers best qualified for the position of ordnance sergeant, appoint him to the position of acting ordnance sergeant, and report all appointment to the chief of the ordnance bureau.
+Every regimental commanding officer was required to select one of his non-commissioned officers best qualified for the position of ordnance sergeant, appoint him to the position of acting ordnance sergeant, and report all appointments to the chief of the ordnance bureau.

 During the entire civil war the Confederate Ordnance Bureau was commanded by Colonel (later Brig.
 Gen.) Josiah Gorgas.
 Provisions of the General Order 24 dated 16 April 1862 affecting ordnance sergeants included: